Sermons

 9 February 2020

 Do you ever get frustrated when you buy fresh produce from the supermarket and in a couple days it’s already looking like it’s ready to be thrown out?
-Bananas, for us, is a big one.
-They look nice and yellow and firm in the supermarket so you buy a bunch of them and then, not… Read more
+Bananas, for… Read more

 Year A – 4th Sunday after Epiphany – Simply blessed